andremaravilha/discorde-tsp/README.md

 ## Building and Running the examples

 To build and run the examples, we refer to the files in `examples` directory.
-For Linux, the `examples/build` contains an example Makefile.
-In this Makefile, we assume a 64-bit Linux distribution, with Concorde's library `libconcorde.a` compiled for CPLEX and stored in `/opt/concorde` directory, and CPLEX installed in `/opt/ibm/ILOG/CPLEX_Studio127/`.
+There are an example using C programming language (at `examples/c`) and another using C++ programming language (at `examples/cpp`).
+In addition to the source code showing how to use the Discorde API, it is provided a `Makefile` to compile the example and a `CMakeLists.txt` file for those who prefer to use CMAKE.
+For both examples the `Makefile` and `CMakeLists.txt` assume a 64-bit Linux distribution, with Concorde's library `libconcorde.a` compiled for CPLEX and stored in `/opt/concorde` directory, and CPLEX installed in `/opt/ibm/ILOG/CPLEX_Studio1271/`.

-If you want to create your own project or Makefile to build a C or C++ program that uses Concorde TSP software throgh Discorde TSP API, the details will depend on your platform and development environment, but we'd like to point out a few tips:
+If you want to create your own project using a Makefile or CMAKE to build a C or C++ program that uses Concorde TSP software through Discorde TSP API, you can adapt the `Makefile` or `CMakeLists.txt` files.
+The details will depend on your platform and development environment, but we'd like to point out a few tips:

-* The program must link Discorde TSP libraries (e.g., `libdiscorde.a`, `libdiscorde_cpp.a`), Condorde TSP libraries (e.g., `libconcorde.a`), and CPLEX (or QSopt LP) libraries (e.g., `libconcert.a, libilocplex.a, libcplex`).
+* The program must link Discorde TSP libraries (i.e., `libdiscorde.a`, `libdiscorde_cpp.a`), Condorde TSP libraries (i.e., `libconcorde.a`), and CPLEX (or QSopt LP) libraries (i.e., `libconcert.a, libilocplex.a, libcplex`).
-* A C++ program that uses Discorde TSP API must link both Discorde C++ library (e.g., `libdiscorde_cpp.a`) and  Discorde C library (e.g. `libdiscorde.a`).
+* A C++ program that uses Discorde TSP API must link both Discorde C++ library (i.e., `libdiscorde_cpp.a`) and  Discorde C library (i.e., `libdiscorde.a`).
 However, for a C program, just the Discorde C library must be linked.

+The code has been tested with CPLEX 12.7.
+If you have used it with a newer version of CPLEX or other solver, please let me know.